ourcodingclub/ourcodingclub.github.io/_tutorials/pandas-python-intro.md

 This short tutorial is mainly based around working with the basic Pandas commands and data structures, but we also use some data about Scottish mountains, provided in the form of a `.csv` file (`scottish_hills.csv`).

-You can download the data from <a href="https://github.com/ourcodingclub/CC-python-pandas-matplotlib" target="_blank">this Github repository</a>.
+You can download the data from [this Github repository](https://github.com/ourcodingclub/CC-python-pandas-matplotlib).
 Clone and download the repo as a zipfile by pressing the big green button, then unzip it.
 You should then save any Python scripts to that folder, so they can access the data easily.

-Alternatively, you can fork <a href="https://github.com/ourcodingclub/CC-python-pandas-matplotlib" target="_blank">the repository</a> to your own Github account and then clone it using the HTTPS/SSH link.
-For more details on how to register on Github, download Git and use version control, please check out our <a href="https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank">previous tutorial.</a>
+Alternatively, you can fork [the repository](https://github.com/ourcodingclub/CC-python-pandas-matplotlib) to your own Github account and then clone it using the HTTPS/SSH link.
+For more details on how to register on Github, download Git and use version control, please check out our [previous tutorial](https://ourcodingclub.github.io/2017/02/27/git.html).

-The original data came from a series of databases about the mountains of Scotland, which if you are interested further can be found here: <a href="http://www.haroldstreet.org.uk/other/excel-csv-files/" target="_blank">http://www.haroldstreet.org.uk/other/excel-csv-files/</a>.
+The original data came from a series of databases about the mountains of Scotland, which if you are interested further can be found here: [http://www.haroldstreet.org.uk/other/excel-csv-files/].

 _As a side note, and some interesting trivia, the dataset we are using was originally compiled in **1891** by Sir Hugh Munro.
 He compiled a list of all the mountains in Scotland above 3000 feet (914m if you prefer the metric system).
 The table has been revised since with more accurate heights and coordinates._

-<a name="datastructures"></a>
 ## Understand the basic Pandas data structures
+{: #datastructures}

 Pandas has two core data structures used to store data: The _Series_ and the _DataFrame_.